-The bill would extend these provisions to situations involving abuse, neglect, or exploitation.
-The bill also would make a payor or other third party liable for a payment made or action taken 10 or more, rather than three or more, business days after receiving written notice of a claimed forfeiture or revocation.
+The bill extends these provisions to situations involving abuse, neglect, or exploitation.
+The bill also makes a payor or other third party liable for a payment made or action taken 10 or more, rather than three or more, business days after receiving written notice of a claimed forfeiture or revocation.

-The written notice required in these specified provisions must contain information, including the name of the decedent.
-Under the bill, the notice also would have to include the decedent's age and date of birth and either the decedent's last known address or the last four digits of the decedent's Social Security number.
-If the claim of revocation or forfeiture were based on a conviction for abuse, neglect, or exploitation, the notice also would have to include a copy of the conviction.
+in these The written notice required contain specified provisions must information, including the name of the decedent.
+Under the bill, the notice also must include the decedent's age and date of birth and either the decedent's last known address or the last four digits of the decedent's Social Security number.
+If the claim of revocation or forfeiture is based on conviction for abuse, neglect, exploitation, the notice also must include a copy of the conviction.